ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 EOF
 ```

-After repository is in place, install the binaries:
+After the repository is in place, install the binaries:
 ```
 yum install galera-3 mysql-wsrep-5.6
 ```

-answer with 'y' when needed.
+Answer with `y` if required.

-Remember to repeat the process on all of your Galera servers.
+Remember to repeat the process for all of your Galera servers.

 Now you should have Galera binaries installed on your servers.

 ## Data directories

-Because we want to know where our data will be saved, we shall now create a directory named /opt/eproot/mysqldata, /opt/eproot/mysqltmp for temporary data and /var/run/mysqld for the standard processid file.
-Also lets change their owner to mysql with group mysql:
+As we want to know where our data will be saved, we will now create a directory named _/opt/eproot/mysqldata_, _/opt/eproot/mysqltmp_ for temporary data and _/var/run/mysqld_ for the standard processed file.
+Also, lets change their owner to _mysql_ with group mysql:

 ```
 mkdir /opt/eproot/mysqldata/mysql -p